 Jennifer Watson is a real estate broker at Living Room Realty and lives three blocks south of Alberta.
 She shops, banks, walks, runs and hangs out on Alberta and views it as an incredible area.
 Jennifer is interested in business development and neighborhood involvement to continue to make it a great and safe place to live for neighbors as well as a destination for locals and guest to Portland!

-Dulcinea Myers-Newcomb is a Concordia Neighborhood resident and is currently an art educator for the Lake Oswego School District and a realtor with Realty Trust Group.
+Dulcinea Myers-Newcomb is a Concordia Neighborhood resident and is currently an art educator for the Lake Oswego School District and a realtor with Living Room Realty.
 She is a former dancer/codirector/instructor with Gypsy Caravan Dance Company as well as creative director of Gemini Project Dance Company.
 She is co-chair of the Arts Committee at Vernon Elementary.
 She moved to the Alberta Arts District in 1999 and has watched its development.
 Both she and her husband are avid Alberta Street supporters!

 Eric Ohlsen and his wife relocated to Portland from Washington, DC, in 2011.
 Eric owns Ohlsen Research, a small public records research firm catering primarily to political clients, and lives just off of Alberta Street in the Concordia Neighborhood.
 As both a business owner on Alberta Street and a local resident, Eric wants to use his political experience to help the neighborhood he decided to settle in grow responsibly.